 - Crypto tokens for distributed prediction markets e.g. Gnosis, Augur, Stox

-- Concept of Proof of Stake, e.g. Staking your coins for processing transactions on a network
+- The concept of Proof of Stake, e.g. Staking your coins for processing transactions on a network

-- Concept of master nodes e.g. ability to influence the direction of the project
+- The concept of master nodes e.g. ability to influence the direction of the project

 - Distributed voting protocols e.g. District0x, allows you to propose a new marketplace like Ethlance, ENSFactory which will directly compete with centralized entities like GoDaddy, Airbnb, and Craigslist/classifieds

 - Decentralized exchanges eg EtherDelta, DEX; these are incredible, just smart contracts that are open source and published to the Ethereum public Blockchain for anyone to see and use

 - The concept of forking code repositories to create your own token in a single hour, this is what Litecoin is to Bitcoin

 - Decentralized sharing economy applications e.g. Uber competitors like SwarmCity, this is exploding now

 - Decentralized casino and online gaming platforms e.g. Etheroll DICE tokens

 - Decentralized open/closed end funds e.g. TaaS, ICONOMI, where you are investing in a VC company and are earning a portion of their earnings/returns from each successful investment

 - Decentralized real estate management e.g. REAL, REX competing with centralized inefficient entities like MLS, Xaurum Gamma allows you to invest in physical real estate and actual all revenue being earned from a touristic street in Croatia